Hierarchical Generation and Design of Tree-Codes for Resource-Efficient Loss-Tolerant Quantum Communications: Hierarchical generation of loss-tolerant codes

 \subsubsection{Generic generation protocols and optimizations: summary}

-In addition to the simple example of binary-tree LTCs, our methods can be employed for generating a variety of generic LTCs; this can be achieved via similar principles, by adequately modifying the pilot protocol presented above.
-Specifically, it is possible to enhance several branching parameters, allowing to hierarchically generate a wide range of tree-graph LTCs.
-Although the family of LTCs that can be generated efficiently with our top-to-bottom method is not universal, in the next sections we find that it is nevertheless sufficient to considerably improve e.g. the performance of quantum repeating schemes.
-Importantly, by modifying the pilot protocol we can also optimize various figures of merit, e.g., the generation-rate (i.e., the time needed for preparing a LTC).
-These modified methods are based on the very same concepts presented here, but require rather technical explanations; we therefore detail them extensively in the appendix \ref{modification to the pilot}.
+In addition to the simple example of binary-tree LTCs, our methods can be employed to generate a broader family of tree-graph LTCs, by suitably modifying the pilot protocol presented above.
+Specifically, several branching parameters can be adjusted to hierarchically construct a wide range of tree structures.
+The family of LTCs that can be generated in this way is not universal, yet it is sufficiently rich to allow for substantial improvements in practical applications—e.g., in quantum repeater protocols, as we will show in the following sections.
+More precisely, our top-to-bottom approach allows for generating trees with arbitrary depth, and arbitrary number of photons in the final layer.
+The main structural constrain lies in the middle layers of the trees, where the branching element is limited to $b_k\leq 4$ for the internal branches and to $b_k\leq 3$ for the external ones.
+Importantly this class of tree-graph LTCs gives us enough freedom to optimize various figures of merit, e.g., the generation-rate (i.e., the time needed for preparing a LTC).
+These modified methods are based on the very same concepts presented here, but require rather technical explanations; we therefore detail them extensively in Appendix~\ref{modification to the pilot}.